 6. Ignite Sessions

 Procedure: The aes18 committee is excited to be bringing the Ignite presentation format to the 2018 conference.
-Ignite presentations run for exactly five minutes using 20 slides that auto-advance every 20 seconds.
+Ignite presentations run for exactly five minutes using 20 slides that auto-advance every 15 seconds.
 The result is a short and informative presentation – which can often also be very entertaining!
-More information on the format can be found at http://www.ignitetalks.io/.
+For examples of the format see http://www.ignitetalks.io/.

 Content: Ignite presentations should be visually appealing and 20 slides long.
 They could be focused on telling the story of an evaluation or could introduce a tool or technique.
 They should relate to the conference theme in some manner or other.

 Pitch: Provide brief details of the topic of your ignite presentation in 100 words only (entered in the Abstract field).
 This should be written in an appealing manner that provides a ‘pitch’ for why people should come to your session.